ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </figcaption>
 </figure>

 Charles' occupation is "merchant" in Castleton in the 1850 Federal census, and James Hillyer lives with the Pine family, as a clerk, presumably also working in Charles' store.
-Note that roughly coinciding with the establishment of Charles Pine's store James Hillyer's grandfather John Hillyer as well as Nathaniel Seaman, both died in 1848.
+This might suggest that James is not actually the "Hillyer" being indicated in the store's name, but one of his relatives who were also known to be in the same line of work.
+And it is perhaps relevant that roughly coinciding with the establishment of Charles M. Pine's store James Hillyer's grandfather John Hillyer as well as Nathaniel Seaman, both died in 1848.
+However, other clues seem consistent with James being the indicated co-owner, as he seems to be referred to as such when he is said to be "of the firm Pine Hillyer & Co." and the rough timeline I am aware of seems consistent with the store's name changing after he left to form Hillyer & Egbert.

 {{% fig "staten-island/1850-us-census-castleton" "800" /%}}

 Both the 1850 and 1860 census show [George Mersereau](https://www.findagrave.com/memorial/182609528/george-mersereau) (24 Apr 1835 to 08 Mar 1896) also living with the family of Charles Pine.
 Charles appears to have taken over the general store in Staten Island from George Mersereau's father and brother, and George worked as a clerk for Charles for some time.
-George was a Civil War veteran, and he went on to become successful in business himself; in several places he is credited with rebuilding St. Andrews Church, although is obituary doesn't explicitly mention this.
+George was a Civil War veteran, and he went on to become successful in business himself; in several places he is credited with rebuilding St. Andrews Church, although his obituary doesn't explicitly mention this.

 {{% fig "staten-island/1860-06-15-US-Census-Castleton-NY-p96-pine" "800" /%}}